NickisKnowledge/couchsurfing_cli_gem/README.md

 # Couchsurfing

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/couchsurfing`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the Couchsurfing Gem!
+This Ruby gem provides the easiest command line interface that allows you to travel the world and meet someone new!

 ## Installation